asmodehn/xest/README.md

 This is an Elixir Umbrella project, trying to remain monorepo as long as possible.

 Currently there are only two apps here:
+  - Xest: the library containing domain models and various utilities for client apps
-  - Xest: the client connecting to the crypto exchanges
+  - XestBinance: the client app connecting to binance
-  - XestWeb: the Web interface
+  - XestWeb: the Web interface with live views

 For interactive testing you can use iex: